microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 ## Persist the state

 Most web apps needs to persist data to be able to work correctly.
-All the critical data is usally stored on a database and accessed via a server API, like as the user account data in our case.
+All the critical data is usually stored on a database and accessed via a server API, like as the user account data in our case.
 But sometimes, it's also interesting to persist some data on the client app that's running in your browser, for a better user experience or to improve loading performance.

 When you want to persist data in your browser, there are a few important questions you should ask yourself: